imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 **Plan for Stage II:** Use individual instructions as the estimator and the entire program measurement as validation.
 Our goal metric can be, how closely does the estimate coming from individual measurements can model the cost of an entire program.

+In case individual measurements method is deemed unacceptable, following fallback plans are possible:
+  - for very cheap OPCODEs, substitute individual instruction occurrences (e.g. `ISZERO`) with sequences of many instructions with pre-balanced stack (e.g. `DUP1 x 99, ISZERO x 100`) and use the "measure batch" instrumentation,
+  - use a binomial or similar model to extract the duration of an event shorter than the timer resolution (**TODO ref Platform Independent Timing of Java Virtual Machine Bytecode Instructions**),
+  - use CPU cycles as a proxy of computational cost, instead of wallclock duration.

 #### Timer overhead adjustment